Back to Shark Guides

 Fix Base Not Activating

 Check that the base is plugged in and the power indicator light is on.
-Make sure the robot is fully seated on the dock with the charging contacts aligned.
+Make sure the robot is fully seated on the dock with the two metal charging contacts on the robot's underside (near the front edge) aligned with the two metal pins on the dock base.
 The self-empty cycle typically triggers automatically after the robot docks from a completed cleaning run.
 If it does not trigger automatically, check the Shark app for a manual empty option.
 Power cycle the base by unplugging for 30 seconds and plugging back in.
 Then redock the robot.

 Quick Solutions